devidattamishra45/RAG-based-AI-teaching-Assistant/README.md

 > **Problem:** Students spend hours scrubbing through long video lectures to find specific concepts.
 > **Solution:** This project automates the extraction of knowledge from video content, allowing students to "chat" with their course material.

-This is a **Retrieval-Augmented Generation (RAG)** system built .
+This is a **Retrieval-Augmented Generation (RAG)** system built for the University AI Course.
 Unlike standard chatbots, this assistant is grounded in ground-truth data from course videos.
 It ingests video files, transcribes audio, generates vector embeddings, and retrieves precise context to answer student queries accurately.

 ### 🌟 Key Features
-* **📹 automated Video Processing:** Extracts audio tracks from lecture recordings (`video_to_mp3.py`).
+* **📹 Automated Video Processing:** Extracts audio tracks from lecture recordings (`video_to_mp3.py`).
 * **🗣️ Speech-to-Text Pipeline:** Converts audio data into structured JSON transcripts (`mp3_to_json.py`).
 * **🧠 Vector Embeddings:** Uses `joblib` to store semantic embeddings of the course content for O(1) retrieval.
 * **🔍 Context-Aware Answers:** Fetches the exact timestamp/context relevant to the user's question before generating a response.